mmarquezs/My.Jdownloader-API-Python-Library/README.md

 This a module for Python 2/3 to interact with My.Jdownloader.
 This is in a WIP project.You're free to use it following the MIT license and any collaboration is appreciated.

 ## Common Issues
 :warning: **Are you having problems adding links?
-Do your links don't get their correct folder or similar?**
+Are your links not getting their correct download folder or similar?**

 99,99% of the times is not an issue of the library, it is due the JDownloader Packagizer check this closed issue to understand why it happens and how you can make it work: [#36](https://github.com/mmarquezs/My.Jdownloader-API-Python-Library/issues/36)